Jesika-23/AquaShield/README.md

 - 🟡 **MEDIUM**
 - 🟢 **LOW**

-The priority explanation can consider multiple signals, including:
+The prototype priority score can consider signals such as:

 - Detection confidence
 - Object size